 - Appears briefly on TV in The Big Lebowski.
 His "This aggression will not stand" speech serves as a motto for The Stoner protagonist, whose rug has been defaced.
-It's a peculiar movie.
+It's a strange movie.

 - He visits McKinley High School in Freaks and Geeks.
 Though he is never shown, the episode ends with Liz asking him a pointed political question.

 - His puppet was a frequent visitor to DC Follies

 - Bush actually appeared on Saturday Night Live, essentially imitating Dana Carvey's imitation of him ("Wouldn't be prudent.")